vyq/accelerated-c-plus-plus/README.md

 # to-do

-- Read page 144 exercise 5-7 of Accelerated C++
+- Read page 146 chapter 6 of Accelerated C++
 - Read page 59 chapter 3 of The C++ Programming Language